romboai/handbook/docs/Values.md

 **Short toes**

 People joining the company frequently say, "I don't want to step on anyone's toes."
-At Agile Lab we should be more accepting of people taking initiative in trying to improve things.
+At ROMBO AI we should be more accepting of people taking initiative in trying to improve things.
 As companies grow their speed of decision making goes down since there are more people involved.
 We should counteract that by having short toes and feel comfortable letting others contribute to our domain.

 **It's impossible to know everything**

 We know we must rely on others for the expertise they have that we don't.
 It's ok to admit you don't know something and to ask for help, even if doing so makes you feel vulnerable.
-It is never too late to ask a question, and by doing so you can get the information you need to produce results and to strengthen your skills as well as Agile Lab as a whole.
+It is never too late to ask a question, and by doing so you can get the information you need to produce results and to strengthen your skills as well as ROMBO AI as a whole.
 After your question is answered, please document the answer so that it can be shared.

 **Trust**